Martial Arts Training for 10-12 Year Olds

 Start with a proper uniform, often called a gi.
 This isn't just about looking the part; a good gi allows for free movement and withstands the rigors of practice.
 It's a mark of discipline and belonging in the dojo, teaching your child the importance of presentation and preparedness.

-Don't forget the smaller accessories like mouthguards and knee pads.
+Remember the smaller accessories like mouthguards and knee pads.
 These are essential for preventing common injuries and show that you're attentive to the finer details of your child's safety and comfort.

 Safety Measures and Supervision